Permian Basin School Late Starts And Delays - NewsBreak

 Permian Basin School Late Starts And Delays

 Although the Permian didn't see as much precipitation as expected overnight there are still some not so favorable conditions throughout the area.
-Here are a list of delayed starts...lonestar923.com
+Here are a list of delayed starts...mix979fm.com

 Although the Permian didn't see as much precipitation as expected overnight there are still some not so favorable conditions throughout the area.
-Here are a list of delayed starts...lonestar923.com
+Here are a list of delayed starts...mix979fm.com

 Comments / 0